AlloSphere-Research-Group/Allosystem-Guide/getting_started/README.md

 ##Installation
-You don’t need to install AlloSystem, as it can be used without installing, with the application building facilities provided by the AlloSystem build system (see section *Application building facilities* below).
+You might not need to install AlloSystem, as it can be used directly from the sources without installing.
+The AlloSystem build system provides application building facilities (see section *Application building facilities* below).
 If you choose to install the AlloSystem libraries, then they will be available as any other system libraries and you will need to use AlloProject or build your own IDE projects (see sections on *AlloProject* and *IDEs* below).
+To decide whether you want to install or use the application building facilities in AlloSystem, read the rest of the chapter.

 You will also need to get some of the dependencies described below in the *Dependencies* section.

 ###OS X
 1. Homebrew: You can get AlloSystem and its dependencies using the [homebrew package manager](http://brew.sh).
 There is no need to download the sources from git if you use this method.
 To install using homebrew run on the terminal:

-    $ brew tap AlloSphere - Research - Group / AlloSystem
+    $ brew tap AlloSphere-Research-Group/AlloSystem
     $ brew install AlloSystem

 2. Command line: You can install the libraries by running in the AlloSystem